daniel-yj-yang/ml/model_training/README.md

 ## 2. <a href="https://en.wikipedia.org/wiki/Gradient_descent">Gradient Descent</a>

-A **first-order** (namely, an algorithm that requires at least one first-derivative/gradient) iterative optimization algorithm that finds a local minimum of a differentiable function.
+A **first-order** (namely, an algorithm that requires at least one first-derivative/gradient) iterative optimization algorithm that finds the weights or coefficients that reach a local minimum of a differentiable function.

+#### Step#1: The model make predictions on training data.
+#### Step#2: Using the error on the predictions to update the model in the direction of reducing the error.

 Analogy | Gradient Descent
 --- | ---